 The starting amount will be the higher of either:

 - the pension amount accrued under the previous State Pension rules (which included Basic State Pension and any Additional State Pension), or

 - the amount that would have accrued had the new State Pension been in place at the start of the individual's working life.

 The starting amount will include a deduction for any period that person was contracted-out of the Additional State Pension.

-This may result in a starting amount which is less, more or equal to the standard new State Pension rate of £168.60 per week (2019/20 rate).
+This may result in a starting amount which is less, more or equal to the standard new State Pension rate for this tax year of £179.60 per week.

 If the starting amount is less than the full New State Pension, more state pension credit can be accrued by adding new qualifying years to National Insurance records after 5 April 2016 (until the full new State Pension amount is reached or State Pension age is reached – whichever is first).
-Each qualifying year on National Insurance records after 5 April 2016 will add about £4.82 a week (which is £168.60 divided by 35) to the new State Pension.
+Each qualifying year on National Insurance records after 5 April 2016 will secure on 35th of the new state pension up to a maximum of 35 qualifying years.